 Resounding Joy works directly with returning military service members who are diagnosed with Post Traumatic Stress Disorder (PTSD), Traumatic Brain Injury, Alcohol and Drug Addictions, and other psychological and physical ailments related to combat stress and trauma.
-Current funding for all military programs is provided by the Semper Fi Fund.
+Current funding and support for our military programs is provided by individual donors and a variety of foundations.
 Resounding Joy is honored to work closely with the military providing music therapy services and promoting supportive musical environments amongst active and retired military members.

 Six String Heroes at Jefferson Barracks (Quincy, IL and Ellisville, MO)

 The mission of Six String Heroes at Jefferson Barracks is to provide guitar lessons and guitars for United States veterans who are suffering from mental or physical injuries as a result of military service.
 We believe music has the power to restore the soul.